h1xxx/linuxconsole/content/configuration.md

 Console fonts are located in `/usr/share/kbd/consolefonts` or in
 `/usr/share/consolefonts`.
 You can try others by typing
 `setfont /path/to/font.psf.gz` or `setfont ter-u16n` as an example.
 To get
-back to default font type `setfont` with to arguments.
+back to default font type `setfont` with no arguments.

 For persistence it's good to add `setfont` command in initramfs or/and to
-change deafult console font in /etc:
+change default console font in /etc:
 ```
 gentoo:		/etc/conf.d/consolefont		consolefont=Unifont-APL8x16
 arch linux:	/etc/vconsole.conf		FONT=Unifont-APL8x16